wsssy/AttitudeToTrump/index.md

-## People's attitude towards Trump over year grouped by regions
+## What are attitudes of people from different regions over year?

 So far, we've looked at people's attitudes in 2019.
 Let's look at the other years.